Come explore the North Thompson Valley during the hot, sunny days of summer.

 Follow your wanderlust.
 It’s easy in the North Thompson Valley where trail after endless trail leads you to dramatic vistas.

-A patchwork quilt of colours dominates the landscape when you trek the blossom (Alpine/SP Blossoms) painted slopes of Sun Peaks Resort.
+A patchwork quilt of colours dominates the landscape when you trek the blossom-painted slopes of Sun Peaks Resort.
 Venture into trails in Barriere and marvel at rounded crests of mountains, fields of green meadows, and spring-fed clear blue lakes.
 Take a guided hiking excursion in the Trophy Mountains of Wells Gray with three, five, or seven-day journeys high above the alpine that lead from hut to hut along the spine of the mountains.
-Hike up or helicopter to Berg Lake with an elevations of 1,650 metres (5,413 feet).
+Hike up or helicopter to Berg Lake with an elevation of 1,650 metres (5,413 feet).
 You can be dropped by helicopter for a scenic tour of Mount Robson, the highest peak in the Canadian Rockies.

 The Cowboy Way

 You’ll find plenty of ways to experience the best of the west in the North Thompson Valley.
-Start with an extended stay at Jandana Ranch where you can help out at the ranch and learn how to talk and listen to horses.
 If you’d rather watch real cowboys in action, visit during the first weekend of each September when the North Thompson Fall Fair and Rodeo rolls into Barriere.